Roof repair in progress on a Stockport property

 Got a Leak?
 We Stop It Today.

 Call us and we'll make your roof watertight the same day, guaranteed dry while you wait.
 If the leak returns before the full repair is finished, we come back free of charge.
 The first job is stopping the water: a temporary tarp where the covering's been breached, a secured ridge if tiles have come loose, a capped chimney if a pot's gone, or sealed flashings if there's an active drip into the loft.
 Beyond the immediate weatherproofing we trace the source, scope the proper fix, and quote it honestly.
 If a repair will hold for the long term, we'll tell you; if the roof is genuinely at the end of its life and a repair is throwing money at a lost cause, we'll tell you that too.
-Response is usually same or next working day across Stockport, Marple, Hazel Grove, Poynton, and Wilmslow.
+Response is usually the same day or first thing the next working day across Stockport, Marple, Hazel Grove, Poynton, and Wilmslow.
+For how a call-out works, how to tell if your leak is urgent, what to do while you wait, and what it costs, see our dedicated emergency roof repairs in Stockport page.

 If the damage came from a storm and you'll be claiming on insurance, see storm damage roof repairs & insurance claims below for how we handle that side of it.